 A black-and-white color combination is dramatic.
 When using the duo in a kitchen with white cabinets, keep the look from becoming theatrical by practicing restraint.
 Opt for black-and-white patterns with an organic or curvy aesthetic, rather than sharp and geometric, and use the black in small doses.

-Bring a little pep to white cabinets with a colorful backsplash.
+Bring a little pep to white kitchen cabinets with a colorful backsplash.
 White goes with almost anything, so backsplash options are wide open.
 Think about the look you want to create and the other elements in your kitchen, such as the floor and countertops, when selecting a backsplash color and material.
 With these parameters in mind, it will be easy to find something you love.

 If you crave an all-white look, use texture to your advantage.
-Subway tiles laid in a herringbone pattern or white stone with a mottled texture will add visual interest to your kitchen without breaking away from a sophisticated white scheme.
+Subway tiles laid in a herringbone pattern or white stone with a mottled texture will add visual interest to your kitchen without breaking away from a sophisticated white kitchen cabinet scheme.

 To create a new white kitchen cabinet look without extensive remodeling, simply remove the doors from a few upper cabinets.
 Paint the interior of the cabinet boxes white, and show off eye-catching dishes and accessories in your new display space.